4eyes4u/PSIML2019/README.md

 There can be only 64 such shapes in the image.
 So how to determine which shape is what?
 #### Circle shapes
 Circle shapes have noticeably more vertices on the convex hull since such hull is approximating a circle.
 If barycenter is white we definetly have a circle.
-In order to distinguish flower from donut, we should notice that ray traced from origin that is parallel to x-axis can change its' color only one in case shape is a donut.
-Otherwise, it's a donut.
+In order to distinguish flower from donut, we should notice that ray traced from origin that is parallel to x-axis can change its' color only once in case shape is a donut.
+Otherwise, it's a flower.
 #### Cross vs. star
 They are all inscribed in a 5-gon so we can't break a tie by that.
 But, cross has noticeably less pixels so we can use ratio of convex hull area and number of pixels.
 #### Spiral